edgaremy/typst-sunny-orasis/README.md

-# sunny-orasis
+# ☀️ sunny-orasis 🌴
 A paper template made for the French national conference **ORASIS**.

-The template was made following the official author guidelines, while looking as close as possible to the official LaTeX template.
+The template was made following the official author guidelines, while looking as close as possible like the official LaTeX template.
 This should also work for the **RFIAP** and **CAP** conferences.

 ## Usage
 This package is meant to be used as a starting template, with the included `template/main.typ`.

 However, you can also import the template using the following line: